Learning to See Differently: The Female Gaze in Lingerie Photography

-How do I do that?
-I help give my models permission to be kind to themselves.
-On set, I’m part psychologist, part cheerleader—constantly guiding, supporting, and reminding them that they don’t need to conform to anyone’s standards but their own.
-And then it’s time to work with what they have got and celebrate where they are right NOW.
+How do I do this?
+By giving my models permission to be kind to themselves.
+On set, I’m part psychologist, part cheerleader—constantly supporting and reminding them they don’t need to conform to anyone else’s standards.
+It’s about celebrating who they are right now.

-While not everyone starts with that level of confidence, we're all on this journey together.
-The advertising & beauty world is finally beginning to embrace a wider spectrum of women, making room for real role models who reflect a broader range of shapes, sizes, and stories.
-Think Lizzo, who turns self-love into an art form, or Jameela Jamil, who speaks out about body neutrality.
-Or Paloma Elsesser, who’s redefining what high fashion can look like.
+While not everyone begins with that confidence, we’re all on this journey together.
+The beauty and advertising industries are finally embracing a broader spectrum of women, creating space for real role models who reflect a wider range of shapes, sizes, and stories.

-This shift is about more than just pretty pictures; it’s about creating space for every woman to feel seen, celebrated, and comfortable in her skin.
+This shift is about more than just pretty pictures.
+It’s about making every woman feel seen, celebrated, and comfortable in her skin.

-So, here’s to capturing that magic—one click at a time.
-I can’t wait to see where this world of HER lens takes us.
+So, here’s to capturing that magic and confidence—one click at a time.
+I can’t wait to see where this journey of self-love and acceptance takes us.

 Until next time, stay fabulous!